26 Aerodynamics of Bluff Bodies

 Trains

 Traveling by train has always been an essential mode of transportation.
 High-speed railway networks continue to grow, particularly in Europe, China, and Japan.
-As with all vehicles, the aerodynamic drag of a train increases with the square of the speed, so drag and energy requirements to propel the train increase significantly at higher speeds.
+As with all vehicles, the aerodynamic drag of a train increases with the square of the speed, so power and energy requirements to propel the train increase significantly at higher speeds.
 Related issues for trains include the ability to supply the needed traction from the wheels to the rails and the significant pressure changes (which are felt by the passengers) when trains pass each other at high speeds or travel through tunnels.

 Because the length-to-width ratio of a train is much larger than for any other ground vehicle, the aerodynamic characteristics of trains tend to be more complex than those of cars, trucks, or airplanes.
 Nevertheless, significant reductions in drag can be achieved by streamlining, an example being shown in the photograph below.
 The basic principles needed are not unlike those for airplanes, including the need for a streamlined nose shape and rounded corners along the entire length of the train.
 Again, much of the work on the most effective steps for drag reduction on high-speed trains using types of streamlining is done in wind tunnels.